 The PhD program at PRTS is supported by a vast number of primary and secondary sources, and other research resources as found in the Puritan Research Center (PRC).
 The PRC is the culmination of a dream that is decades old and offers exciting possibilities for promoting the appreciation of Reformed and Puritan literature around the world.
 The PRC’s aim is to assemble the largest possible collection of resources on the Puritans, including antiquarian books (mostly from the seventeenth century) and modern reprints of Puritan writings, as well as secondary source materials on the Puritans such as books, dissertations, and articles.

 A Worldwide Reach

 The PhD program at Puritan provides the best of hybrid learning through technology and traditional teaching.
 This provides an advanced and affordable education that does not compromise academic standards and spiritual focus.View current PhD students

-A Robust Program that is Affordable and Able to be Completed On or Off Campus
+A Robust Program that is Fully Funded and Able to be Completed On or Off Campus

 Resonating with the Reformed and Puritan tradition of international learning, PRTS’s doctoral program has a strong international dimension that articulates biblical, reformed doctrine, and biblical experiential preaching and teaching.

 The rationale of our doctoral program focuses on both scientia (academics) and pietas (biblical piety), and is supported by two considerations: technology and expense.
 The immense changes in the field of education through the deployment of technology is compelling many graduate programs to re-think their approach to research, education, and publication.
 PRTS has implemented a doctoral program with a well-built technology component offering digitalized primary and secondary sources for research and education (to this end, PRTS has smart-room(s) designed for distance education and the deployment of digital writing tools for publication).
 Indeed, technology is integral to the PhD program, taking the classroom to non-residential students with the hopes of a more effective knowledge transfer; the desire is for a hybrid or blended-learning environment that includes in-class contact sessions (on campus or online) and online only sessions.